jshannon75/snap_retailers/README.md

 * The data folder of this repo contains the original files provided by USDA, which show store listings for June 30 from 2008-2018.

 R scripts showing the data consolidation and editing process are also available in the home directory of the repo.

+## Version history/notes

+* 12/18/2018: A small correction was made for the MSA id on some stores (< 5,000).
+* 12/14/2018: Data on dollar stores nationally was added to the data folder, and a script for visualizing these across years is now in the scripts folder.
+* 12/12/2018: Data on SNAP retailers from June 30, 2018 was joined to the existing dataset.
+Location IDs were also added for unique addresses, and some duplicates in the earlier dataset were combined.